SamiLhll/macrosyntR/README.md

 # macrosyntR
 An R package to plot oxford grided plots, and results of one-tailed fischer test in order to investigate the chromosomal evolution of whole assembled genomes.
+Make sure to first create a mutual best hits table using blastp (or use the bashscript that I implemented [generate_MBH_table](https://github.com/SamiLhll/GenomicUtils/blob/a8803782f64c7ff31f0723d9e11f8f7d1a57e907/MacroSynteny/Generate_blastp_MBH))

 -----------------------------------------------------------------------